-- 1) Respite care services are provided to individuals unable to care for themselves and are furnished on a short-term basis because of the absence of or need for relief for those persons normally providing the care.
+- b) In a Type II E-ARCH, allowing six (6) or more residents, where no more than twenty (20) percent of the home's licensed capacity may be individuals meeting a NF LOC who receive these services in conjunction with residing in the home. - The Members receiving residential care services shall be receiving ongoing CCMA services. - o.
+Respite Care - Respite care services are provided to individuals unable to care for themselves and are furnished on a short-term basis because of the absence of or need for relief for those persons normally providing the care.
 Respite may be provided at three (3) different levels: hourly, daily, and overnight. - 2) Respite care may be provided in the following locations: individual's home or place of residence; CCFFH; E-ARCH; Medicaid-certified nursing facility; licensed respite day care facility; or other community care residential facility approved by the State.
 Respite care services are authorized by the Member's PCP as part of the Member's HAP.
-Respite services may be self-directed.

-p.
-PDN

-1) PDN is a service provided to the Members requiring ongoing nursing care at home or in the community, in contrast to home health or part time, intermittent skilled nursing services under the MSP.
+Respite services may be self-directed. - p.
+PDN - PDN is a service provided to the Members requiring ongoing nursing care at home or in the community, in contrast to home health or part time, intermittent skilled nursing services under the MSP.
 The service is provided by licensed nurses, as defined in HRS, Section 457, within the scope of state law, consistent with physician's orders and in accordance with the Member's HAP.
 PDN services may be self-directed under personal assistance level II/delegated using nurse delegation procedures as outlined in HRS §457-7.5 and the Health Plan Manual.